Lê Duẩn: Personal life

 In 1929, Lê Duẩn married Lê Thị Sương (1910-2008).
 They had four children from the marriage: daughters (Lê Tuyết Hồng, Lê Thị Cừ, Lê Thị Muội) and son (Lê Hãn).

-In 1950, Lê Duẩn remarried to Nguyễn Thụy Nga (1925-2018), who was of Chinese origin.
+In 1950, Lê Duẩn remarried to Nguyễn Thụy Nga (1925-2018).
 They had three children: daughter (Lê Vũ Anh) and sons (Lê Kiên Thành, Lê Kiên Trung).

 Political beliefs

 Lê Duẩn was a nationalist and during the war he claimed that the "nation and socialism were one".
 He stressed the importance of building socialism politically, economically and culturally and of defending the socialist fatherland.
 Ideologically, he was often referred to as a pragmatist.
 He often broke with Marxism–Leninism to stress Vietnam's uniqueness, most notably in agriculture.
 Lê Duẩn's view of socialism was statist, highly centralised and managerial.

 In one of his own works, Lê Duẩn talked about "the right of collective mastery" but in practice opposed it.
 For instance, party cadres who presented the peasants' demands for higher prices for their products at the National Congress were criticised by Lê Duẩn.
 His ideas of collective mastery were hierarchical: "Management by the state aims at ensuring the right of the masses to be the collective masters of the country.
 How then will the state manage its affairs so as to ensure this right of collective mastery?"
 His answer to this problem was managerial and statist.

 Lê Duẩn's concept of "collective mastery" was featured in the 1980 Vietnamese Constitution as was his concept of "collective mastery" of society.
 The concept was Lê Duẩn's version of popular sovereignty that advocated an active role for the people so that they could become their own masters as well as masters of society, nature and the nation.
 It stated that the people's collective mastery in all fields was assured by the state and was implemented by permitting their participation in state affairs and in mass organisations.
 On paper, the organisations, to which almost all citizens belong, play an active role in government and have the right to introduce bills before the National Assembly.

 Lê Duẩn said that land ownership entailed a "struggle between the two roads – collective production and private production; large-scale socialist production and small scattered production."
-That quote could easily have been taken from Joseph Stalin, Mao Zedong or Trường Chinh in his radical years.
-His views had a direct impact on Vietnam.
 Since it was believed that collective ownership was the only alternative to capitalism, it was introduced without controversy by the country's leadership.